 Agent Orange and other herbicides used in Vietnam were tested or stored elsewhere, including some military bases in the United States.

-View all as PDF: Herbicide Tests and Storage Outside of Vietnam (Department of Defense List) (224 KB, PDF)
+View all as PDF: Herbicide Tests and Storage Outside of Vietnam (DoD List) (224 KB, PDF) and Additional Herbicide Tests and Storage Outside of Vietnam (77 KB, PDF)

 Learn more about benefits related to Agent Orange exposure.

 VA will help determine exposure to Agent Orange or other herbicides during military service after you file a claim for compensation benefits.

 Veterans may be eligible for a free Agent Orange Registry health exam.
 You don't have to file a disability compensation claim to receive the exam.
 Contact your local VA Environmental Health Coordinator about getting an Agent Orange Registry health exam.